CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

 Time for another test!
-Make sure to restart your server and return to the home page at `http://127.0.0.1:3000`.
+Make sure to restart your server and return to the home page at `bash±http://127.0.0.1:3000`.
 Click on the login link, sign into your Mastodon account, and you should be redirected to your User Profile page that displays a JSON object of your Mastodon profile information.

 ![user profile](./assets/user-profile.png)

 Your Express application is now able to connect to the application you created on the Mastodon server and use local credentials to get an authorization code.
 It uses the code to request authorization to access the REST API.
 When it receives a Bearer token, it requests your user profile.
 The user profile is parsed and stored in a local session, allowing it to be displayed in the application's views.

 We're almost finished.
-The last step is implementing a `/logout` route.
+The last step is implementing a `javascript±/logout` route.

 ## Logout

 Let's make a couple of changes to our setup to ensure a user's session is terminated both on the Mastodon instance and in our local application on logout.
-First, in `routes/auth.js`, require a `revoke` method from the same file as `authorize`.
-Then, add one more route at the bottom, `/logout`.
+First, in `bash±routes/auth.js`, require a `bash±revoke` method from the same file as `bash±authorize`.
+Then, add one more route at the bottom, `javascript±/logout`.

 <!-- prettier-ignore -->
 ```javascript